 Image Recognition

 As an offshoot of AI and Computer Vision, image recognition combines deep learning techniques to power many real-world use cases.
 To perceive the world accurately, AI depends on computer vision.
+Visual recognition is a broader technological process that enables computers to interpret digital images and visual content, allowing for advanced analysis and understanding across various applications.

 Without the help of image recognition technology, a computer vision model cannot detect, identify and perform image classification.
 Therefore, an AI-based image recognition software should be capable of decoding images and be able to do predictive analysis.
 To this end, AI models are trained on massive datasets to bring about accurate predictions.

 According to Fortune Business Insights, the market size of global image recognition technology was valued at $23.8 billion in 2019.
 This figure is expected to skyrocket to $86.3 billion by 2027, growing at a 17.6% CAGR during the said period.
+Industry leaders are driving the adoption of visual AI and computer vision technology across sectors such as healthcare, e-commerce, and autonomous vehicles, accelerating market growth.

 What is Image Recognition?

 Image recognition uses technology and techniques to help computers identify, label, and classify elements of interest in an image.
+The technology works by detecting key features and visual features within images, which are essential for accurate content-based image retrieval and recognition.

 How does AI Image Recognition work?